 Remember your username and password so you can re-enter the site and update any details at a later date.

-Breakfast – Bread, cereal, local eggs, milk, cheese, cold meats and yogurts
+Breakfast – Bread, cereal, local eggs, milk, cheeses, cold meats and yogurt

-Lunch – Home-made soup, bannocks, cheese, cold meats and yogurts
+Lunch – Home-made soup, bannocks, cheeses, cold meats

 Herbal and black teas, juices and coffee (decaf options) are available at all times.

 A fruit bowl is available all day.